Dark roast coffee is one of the most preferred types of coffee.

 Based on these findings, experts think that the dark roast might contain twice the nutrients of the light roast.

-However, this opinion is not yet backed up by a concrete research study, hopefully, they can study further on the subject.
+However, this opinion is not yet backed up by a research study.

 Also, scientists find coffee a complex subject because there are lots of variety of it, with different origins, flavor, and type of roast.